 Shipping Cost Charged to Customer: The amount which is charged by us to end customer.

 Actual Shipping Cost: The amount which we actually pay to the Shipping company.

 Profit/Unit: Profit per Unit in terms of revenue.
 Price per Unit X Markup % + Shipping Cost Charged – Actual Shipping Cost.

 Return Goods: Quantity of product returned due to defect or other reason.

 Net Income: (Quantity Sold – Return Goods X Price/Unit) + (Return Goods X Actual Shipping)

 Revenue Breakdown section consists of a percentage-wise share of each product in total revenue.
-Total revenue of all products / Total Revenue per product.
+Thus, the Total revenue of all products / Total Revenue per product.

 In this section, the above data is visually presented in graphical form.
 There are three different types of graphs representing three types of comparisons.